Account

 5 | المصاريف | Expenses | Expenses | Debit |

-These accounts are isCategory: true, have no parent, and cannot be updated or deleted.
+isCategory: true, have no parent, and cannot be updated or deleted.
 All accounts you create are descendants of one of these five roots.

 Hierarchy rules

-Maximum depth.
+Accounts form a tree.
+Several rules govern how that tree is structured: Maximum depth.
 An account can be at most 7 levels deep (counting the root as level 1).
 Trying to create an account at level 8 or below returns an error.
+Parent must be a category.
+You can only create a child under an account whoseisCategory is true.
+Leaf accounts cannot have children.

 Nature consistency.
 All accounts in a branch inherit the same accountNature as the root of that branch.
 You cannot attach an account to a parent from a different nature.